JVMartin/angel/readme.md

 gulp                # Compile the Sass files into public/css.
 ```

-Note that all files in `public/css` are ignored, as they are compiled CSS files.
+Note that all files in `public/css` are gitignored, as they are compiled CSS files.

 For production CSS minification use:
 ```bash